 Supported by a small and determined group of families, Mr Blyth had identified the pressing need for an Independent school in the growing township of Bacchus Marsh and surrounding areas.
 Their shared vision was for a school that was non-denominational and not tied to any particular faith or the teaching of any particular creed or doctrine.

 The school first operated from a site in Halletts Way, central Bacchus Marsh.
 The early years were particularly tough due to a lack of government funding and difficulties in attracting and maintaining enrolments.
 Totally committed, the School Council, under the leadership of Peter O’Day, provided unwavering support, and so too did many of the school’s hard working original families.
 Mr O’Day was subsequently honoured with Life Membership of the school for his contributions.
-His involvement has been a lifelong family affair – his wife Elizabeth is a long-term member of the teaching staff and Senior Deputy Principal and Head of Junior School and their grandchildren now attend our School.
+His involvement has been a lifelong family affair – his wife Elizabeth was a long-term member of the teaching staff and Senior Deputy Principal up until the beginning of 2022 and their grandchildren now attend our School.

 Driven by vision and ambition, a “land swap” was negotiated in 1992 to enable the school to move to our current location in South Maddingley Road, just south of the Bacchus Marsh township.
 The site was previously the administrative hub for Maddingley Brown Coal.
 Local landowners, Bill and Jill Wilson, were instrumental in achieving the land swap and were later awarded PFA Life Memberships for their efforts.

 In 1994, Mr Blyth resigned as Principal due to the tensions inherent in operating an Independent school without appropriate government funding.
 Mr Kevin Nicholson was interim Head of the School until Mr Baxter Holly was appointed as the school’s second Principal (1995 – 1998).
 Mr Holly had been Head of the Knox School and before that, a senior member of staff at Scotch College.